The hidden benefit to Spotify's new and improved free service

 The model opens up listeners to a vast catalog with tens of millions of songs.
 But it also creates a dilemma for companies figuring out how to suit consumers' specific tastes as their listening habits change.
 A digital download library, packed with music that you already cared about enough to buy, is simple to just shuffle and play.
 Tapping this extra data could give Spotify an edge as it seeks to maintain its lead over fast-growing Apple Music, which boasts 40 million subscribers, as well as other services such as Pandora and Amazon Prime Music.

-Russ Crupnick, analyst and managing partner at MusicWatch, said music-streaming services are all data-driven companies.
-The more data one gets, the more of an edge it has over the competition.
+Russ Crupnick, managing partner at market researcher MusicWatch, said music-streaming services are all data-driven companies.
+The more data one company gets, the more of an edge it has over the competition.
 And people who use Spotify's free tier are less likely to be the kind of proactive music aficionados who fervently craft perfected playlists of their own.

-Spotify playlists' popularity is big and growing.
-About 31 percent of everything people listen to on Spotify is on playlists -- that includes editorially curated playlists such as RapCaviar or personalized algorithmic playlists such as Discover Weekly, Daily Mix or Release Radar.
-The amount was less than 20 percent two years ago.
+The popularity of Spotify's playlists is big and growing.
+About 31 percent of everything people listen to on Spotify comes via playlists.
+Those include curated playlists, such as RapCaviar, Viva Latino and Ultimate Indie, or personalized algorithmic playlists, such as Discover Weekly, Daily Mix and Release Radar.
+The figure was less than 20 percent two years ago.

-"Three years ago, everybody was listening to playlists that either they made or friends made," said BTIG Research's Rich Greenfield.
+"Three years ago, everybody was listening to playlists that either they made or friends made," BTIG Research analyst Rich Greenfield said.
 "The key is can [Spotify] transform playlists from just lists of music to must-have consumer brands?"

-With nearly a hundred million more people searching and skipping, Spotify will soon have even more clues that'll tell it exactly what to play for you.
+With nearly 100 million more people searching and skipping, Spotify will soon have even more clues that'll tell it exactly what to play for you.

 The Smartest Stuff: Innovators are thinking up new ways to make you, and the things around you, smarter.